 Death Valley is one of the most impressive ornithological biomes in the National Park System.
-There are several factors that result in Death Valley’s long bird list.
+There are several factors that result in Death Valley’s high number of bird species.

 As one travels from the low valley desert, up the canyons, through the pinyon-juniper woodlands and onto the high boreal peaks, climate and vegetation changes are obvious.
 This wide diversity of habitat leads to a subsequent diversity in bird species.